Source of Funds and Settlement Evidence for Iranian Australia Visa: DFAT Advisory and AUSTRAC Compliance

 The March 2026 DFAT Advisory

 In March 2026, the Australian Department of Foreign Affairs and Trade (DFAT) issued a targeted advisory titled "Sanctions risks of incoming funds from Iran."
-This advisory noted an increase in large capital transfers arriving in Australia from Iranian migrants — particularly in the period after a skilled visa is granted — and flagged several specific risk indicators that trigger enhanced due diligence from Australian financial institutions.
+This advisory noted an increase in large capital transfers arriving in Australia from Iranian migrants — particularly in the period after a skilled visa is granted — and flagged several specific risk indicators that can lead to additional scrutiny by Australian financial institutions.

 The advisory was not directed at visa applicants.
 It was directed at Australian banks, money service businesses, and real estate agents.
 But its practical effect is felt by Iranian migrants who attempt to transfer assets from Iran to Australia: their funds are more likely to be scrutinized, delayed, or held pending documentation than funds from other origins.